ClearBlade/ClearBlade-Python-SDK/README.md

 ### To install for regular use:
 1. Clone or download this repo on to your machine.
 2. Run `python setup.py install`.
-   This may require additional privledges.
+   This may require additional priviledges.
    If it complains, run again with `sudo -H`.
 3. If on Mac, you may need to update your SSL libraries.
    If your connections are failing, try: `sudo pip install ndg-httpsclient pyasn1 --upgrade --ignore-installed six`